 Social Media:

 Who will be the Lead Contact for updating the Bike Month Facebook Page: Cynthia Hoyle.
-Other people who can post are Gabe Lewis (CCRPC), Thomas Valencia (CCRPC), and Bridget Broihahn (Urbana).
+Other people who can post are Gabe Lewis (CCRPC), and Bridget Broihahn (Urbana).

 Who will be the Lead Contact for updating the Bike Month Twitter Page: Cynthia Hoyle.
-Other people who can post are Gabe Lewis (CCRPC), Thomas Valencia (CCRPC), and Bridget Broihahn (Urbana).
+Other people who can post are Gabe Lewis (CCRPC), and Bridget Broihahn (Urbana).

 Media: